Ministry of Defense (Soviet Union): Responsibilities

-The Ministry of Defense directed the five armed services and all military activities on a daily basis.
+The Ministry of Defence directed the five armed services and all military activities on a daily basis.
 It was responsible for fielding, arming, and supplying the armed services, and in peacetime all territorial commands of the armed forces reported to it.
 The design, equipment and staffing of the military services, as well as the development of their individual doctrines was the responsibility of various deputies ministers, overseen by the General Staff.
 The Ministry of Defense has been staffed almost entirely by professional military personnel, and it has had a monopoly on military information because the Soviet Union has lacked independent defense research organizations frequently found in other countries.
 This monopoly has given high-ranking Soviet officers undisputed influence with party and government leaders on issues, ranging from arms control to weapons development to arms sales abroad, that affect the position and prestige of the armed forces.
 The Ministry of Defense was capable of calling on various Soviet academies and institutes for analysis and studies on military matters, as well as the each service's own academies capable of running field tests.
-Non-military institutes and personnel did not have access to this research.
+Virtually all of this analysis, studies, and testing was classified secret, and non-military actors had no access to it.

 The General Staff was responsible for overseeing war plans, training, mobilization and combat readiness of forces.
 During times of war, the General Staff would act as the executive arm of the Supreme High Command, exercising direct control over the five military forces.
-The top leadership of the Ministry of Defense (the Minister of Defense, the three first deputy ministers of defense, the eleven ministers of defense and the chief of the Main Political Directorate of the Soviet Army and Navy) formed the Main Military Council.
+The top leadership of the Ministry of Defense (the Minister of Defence, the three first deputy ministers of defense, the eleven ministers of defence and the chief of the Main Political Directorate of the Soviet Army and Navy) formed the Main Military Council.
 At this time, the Main Military Council would become the headquarters of the Supreme High Command.
 The Main Military Council would also resolve conflicts between the five services and present the Defense Council with the budgetary requirements of the military determined by the General Staff.